Below are just a few of our activities.

 We work with others in the community to exchange ideas, action projects, provide civic receptions, and reward good efforts.

-In 2022-23 we worked with Burntisland Community Development Trust in a CAP Steering/Partnership Group to produce a new updated Community Action Plan.
-In 2024 we again worked with BCDT reps to produce a Burntisland Local Place Plan that Fife Council have now validated.
+In 2022-23 we worked with Burntisland Community Development Trust (BCDT) in a CAP Steering/Partnership Group to produce a new updated Community Action Plan.
+In 2024 we again worked with BCDT reps to produce a Burntisland Local Place Plan that Fife Council validated.
+We have continued to work with BCDT in reviews of the CAP, most recentky summer 2025.

-We meet regularly with other community groups and Fife Council services at the 'Networking Breakfast'.
+We meet regularly with other community groups and Fife Council services at the Burntisland Network meetings.

 We meet with our locally elected Fife Councillors, Fife Council services, and other groups, on matters of interest.
 We are happy to liaise with our MP and MSP when they are available.